-The Stamps MDes program is based upon a comprehensive, cross-disciplinary approach that brings together students, faculty, specialists, and other concerned parties to address complex problems by integrating multiple viewpoints, methods, and areas of expertise.
-It is a creative, humanistic practice that can find rich opportunities, generate new knowledge, imagine productive futures, and invent noble and compelling solutions to thorny issues.
-At Stamps, we see design as process oriented—a way of integrating diverse stakeholders in envisioning, creating, and achieving common goals.
+Stamps' Integrative Design program uses cross-disciplinary research methodologies and design methods to bring together students, faculty, specialists, and community stakeholders to address complex problems that require multiple viewpoints, methods, and areas of expertise.
+Integrative design is a critical, creative, collaborative, and humanistic approach that can find rich opportunities, generate new knowledge, imagine productive futures, and invent noble and compelling solutions to thorny issues.
+At Stamps, we see design in collaboration—a way of engaging diverse stakeholders in envisioning, creating, and achieving design goals.
 It is through the act of designing together that integration happens.
-It is design as a verb rather than a noun
+It is design as a verb as well as a noun.

 What is a wicked problem?